 - If you need an EIN for banking purposes you will be assigned an EIN even if you have no employees.

 If I apply for an EIN, does that mean I have to start paying US Federal Income Taxes?

 - Obtaining an EIN is not a factor taken into consideration when determining if you will owe US Federal Income Taxes.

 - US citizens who have a One-Member LLC or an S-Corporation will file any profits or losses on their personal income tax return.

 - C-Corporations with US-Source Income will file a Corporate Income Tax Return.

 - Non-Resident Non-US citizens who have no US-Source Income will not owe US Federal Income Tax.

-- If you are not sure if you will owe Corporate or Personal Income Tax we recommend that you consult a tax advisor.
+- If you are not sure if you will owe Corporate or Personal Income Tax we recommend that you consult a tax adviser.

 Can I get an EIN for each Separate Series in my Series LLC?